Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Computational Details

 \subsection{Approximations used in CVS}

-Beside the original CC-CVS approach,~\cite{2015_coriani_jcp} we have in addition investigated other approximations: \begin{enumerate} \item Further restricting the definition of the projectors to also drop excited configurations with two core indices (ND, for ``No Doubly occupied core'')
+Beside the original CC-CVS approach,~\cite{2015_coriani_jcp} we have in addition investigated other approximations: \begin{enumerate} \item Further restricting the definition of the projectors to also drop excited configurations with two core indices (ND, for ``No Doubly core hole determinants''); this corresponds to the method suggested, e.g., in Ref. \citenum{2015_dreuw_wires_ADC_review}, making

-\item Freezing the core in the ground-state calculation, retaining thus only the valence orbitals, typically defined as the orbitals with the highest principal quantum number $n$, for each possible value of azimuthal quantum number $l$ (FC-V).
+\item Freezing the core in the ground-state calculation, retaining thus only the valence orbitals, typically defined as the orbitals with the highest principal quantum number $n$ (FC-V); this essentially corresponds to using eq.~\ref{frozen-core-projector} while setting $\epsilon_{CV}$ to a fairly high value (for example, in the atom of Xe, $\epsilon_\text{4d} < \epsilon_{CV} < \epsilon_\text{5s}$).

-\item Freezing all core orbitals except those that are to be targeted in the EOM step (FC-V-except).
+\item Freezing all core orbitals except those that are to be targeted in the EOM step (FC-V-except); for example, this means treating a core spinor $k$, that should make up the most important core-excited configurations for state $\mu$, differently from other core spinors in the ground-state calculation.
+This corresponds to setting projectors for ground and excited states such that